teorth/equational_theories/CONTRIBUTING.md

 ## Scripts

-Contributions in programming languages other than Lean are very welcome; the code and data for such contributions can be placed in [this directory](scripts).
+Contributions in programming languages other than Lean are very welcome; the code for such contributions can be placed in [this directory](scripts).
 It would probably be a good idea to announce such scripts on the [Zulip channel](https://leanprover.zulipchat.com/#narrow/stream/458659-Equational) for feedback and review.

+## Data

+Output from code that is not Lean proofs (or `proof_wanted` claims in Lean) can be placed in the [data directory](data).

 ## Automated Proofs